ReallySecureShell/Simple_Encryption_Setup/README.md

 ### Backup Your System

-Now boot into the Clonezilla USB you've just made.
-You will also need another drive (that isn't the one you're encrypting) to store the device image.
+Now boot into the Clonezilla USB you've just made. <b>You will also need another drive (that isn't the one you're encrypting) to store the device image</b>.

 You'll be prompted to enter your language and keyboard layout.
 Before arriving at this screen: